-Use or estimates The preparation of financial statements in conformity with Ind AS requires the Management to make estimate and assumptions that affect the reported ar of assets and liabilities as at the Balance Sheet date, reported amount of revenue and expenses for the year and disclosures of contingent liabilities as at balance sneet case.
+use or estimates The preparation of financial statements in conformity with Ind AS requires the Management to make estimate and assumptions that affect the reported amount of assets and liabilities as at the Balance Sheet date, reported amount of revenue and expenses for the year and disclosures of contingent liabilities as at the Balance

 The estimates and assumptions used in the accompanying financial statements are based upon the Management's evaluation of the relevant facts and circumstances as at the date of financial statements.
 Actual results could differ from these estimates.
 Estimates and underlying assumptions are reviewed on a periodic basis.
 Revisions to accounting estimates, if any, are recognized in the year in which the estimates are revised and in any future years affected.
-Refer Note 3 for details on estimates and judgments.
+Refer Note 3 for details on